playframework/play-plugins/redis/README.md

 * add ```550:com.typesafe.plugin.RedisPlugin```

-*  while this plugin is going to be loaded before the default cache implementation, it's a good practice to disable the overwritten version, so in ```app/conf/application.conf``` add:
+*  while this plugin is going to be loaded before the default cache implementation, it's a good practice to disable the overwritten plugin, so in ```app/conf/application.conf``` add:
 ```ehcacheplugin=disabled```

 # Sample